thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/introduction-block.md

 ### Prerequisites

-To continue with this guide we will need the following:
+To continue with this guide, we will need the following:
 {{ prerequisites }} {% if page.docsPrefix == "pe/" %}
 - [ThingsBoard Cloud (Europe)](https://eu.thingsboard.cloud/signup){: target="_blank"} or [ThingsBoard Cloud (America)](https://thingsboard.cloud/signup){: target="_blank"}
 {% else %}